fbpx

 Rahm is part of a select group to have been at the top of the World Amateur Golf Rankings and the Official World Golf Rankings.
 Only Rory McIlroy and Jordan Spieth have also achieved the feat in the men’s game.

-Rahm is one of just four Spanish major champions
+One of Four Spanish major champions

 Rahm’s win at the 2021 US Open saw him become just the fourth male Spaniard to win a major championship.
 Only Severiano Ballesteros, Jose Maria Olazabal and Sergio Garcia had done so before him.
 All four have won at Augusta National.